 Remote work is the new normal for many organizations, and having an IAM strategy in place will become paramount to remain secure.
 Prior to the pandemic, security teams relied on perimeter-based security models and leveraged firewalls to protect their company networks and employees from cyberthreats.
 However, as employees shifted to working remotely and began accessing applications through different devices in various locations, security leaders have focused on securing the identity of the user.

 The old paradigm of a perimeter-based approach to security is being replaced by a new one, centered on the concept of Zero Trust with identity at its core.

 In a cloud-native world, identity is the new security perimeter.
 As theZero Trust model becomes more widely adopted, security professionals are implementing IAM controls that grant users access to the network from anywhere while still maintaining centralized security.
 Zero Trust assumes that no one is trusted.
-Based on our research through Feats of Strength magazine (link to Feats), 9 out of 10 CISOs we spoke with said Zero Trust is a process, not a technology, and truly comes down to how access is granted.
+Based on our research through Feats of Strength magazine, 9 out of 10 CISOs we spoke with said Zero Trust is a process, not a technology, and truly comes down to how access is granted.